sxiii/bank-of-ideas/software/fight-fake-science.md

 In another terms, the project will help populating the SCIENTIFIC approach while users also can earn money.

-Important: this is not a betting project idea, but it's a SCIENTIFIC AMPLIFICATION project.
+NB: this is not a betting project idea, but it's a SCIENTIFIC AMPLIFICATION project.

 ### Preface and problem description
 Have you ever encountered a friends, that tells you some strange stories or conspirological theories?